 Note that only user interrupts with a priority level of 7 or less can be disabled.
-Trap sources (level 8-15) cannot be disabled.
+Trap sources (Levels 8-15) cannot be disabled.

-The DISI instruction provides a convenient way to disable interrupts of priority levels 1-6 for a fixed period of time.
+The DISI instruction provides a convenient way to disable interrupts of Priority Levels 1-6 for a fixed period of time.
 Level 7 interrupt sources are not disabled by the DISI instruction.